 Once the ray direction and origin have been generated, a ray is shot into the geometry.
-If a hit occurres, then the particle is obscured from the background and no luminance is added to the texel.
-If no intersection occurres, the texel's value is incremented by the luminance of the background corresponding to the ray.
+If a hit occurs, then the particle is obscured from the background and no luminance is added to the texel.
+If no intersection is recorded, the texel's value is incremented by the luminance of the background corresponding to the ray.

-After the all the samples for a texel have been computed the value is then divided by the number of samples averaging the luminance of the background visible to the texel.
+After all the samples for a texel have been computed the value is then divided by the number of samples, giving the average luminance of the background visible to the texel.
 This approach provides the ability to use backgrounds with non uniform luminance.
 Using a background with a light top and dark bottom could add perceptual cues similar to being outside on a sunny day.
-When the particle's texture is finished being created, the values are dilated and written to disk for later use.
+When the particle's texture creation is finished, the values are dilated by a process explained in the following section and written to disk for later use.

-3.1.3 Texture dilation
+3.1.3 Texture Dilation

 Dilation of the textures is needed to compensate for errors introduced by bilinear interpolation of the texel values.
 This error occurs when neighboring texels are inside another particle, and hereafter referred to as being inside.
 Those texels not inside are conversely referred to as being outside.
 Texels which are inside another particle are rightly black.
 Through the process of bilinear interpolation these black texels incorrectly darken the areas next to this boundary.
-The effect can be seen in Figure 3.3 where the particles touch.
+The effect can be seen in Figure 3.4 where the particles touch.
+In radiosity literature this effect is called "shadow leak".